Telefonica/mistica-android/.github/PULL_REQUEST_TEMPLATE.md

 * _Step 3_

 ### ☑️ Checks
-- [ ] I updated the documentation (readmes, wikis, etc).
-If no need to update documentation explain why.
+- [ ] I updated the documentation, including readmes and wikis.
+If this is a breaking change, update [UPGRADING.md](./UPGRADING.md) to inform users how to proceed.
+If no updates are necessary, indicate so.
 - [ ] Tested with dark mode.
-- [ ] Tested with API 21.
+- [ ] Tested with API 23.

 ### :test_tube: How can I test this?
 _If it cannot be tested explain why._